arXiv/arxiv-auth/docs/source/architecture.rst

   authorization tokens, and client access management.
 - :ref:`Authorizer service <authorizer-service-containers>`, which is
   responsible for authorizing user/client requests (cloud only).
-- An auth library, which provides middleware and other components for working with user/client sessions and authorization in arXiv services.
+- An :ref:`auth library <auth-package>`, which provides middleware and other components for working with user/client sessions and authorization in arXiv services.

 .. _figure-authnz-context: